nachocaru/xaprb.com/content/blog/2007-10-23-how-fast-is-mysql-replication.md

 | 2007-10-23 10:41:10.743917 | 2007-10-23 10:41:10.743934 |
 +----------------------------+----------------------------+ </pre>

 The rest is easy.
-I set up two MySQL instances on the same server (because there&#8217;s no way the clocks on two separate machines will be synced to the microsecond), and made one of them the master of the other.
+I set up two MySQL instances on the same server (because there's no way the clocks on two separate machines will be synced to the microsecond), and made one of them the master of the other.
 On the master,

 <pre>CREATE TABLE test.lag_test(
    id INT NOT NULL AUTO_INCREMENT PRIMARY KEY,